ls-2018/etcd_cn/etcdctl/README.md

 #### Remarks

-If any key or value contains non-printable characters or control characters, simple formatted output can be ambiguous due to new lines.
+If any key or value contains non-printable characters or control characters, simple formatted output can backend ambiguous due to new lines.
 To resolve this issue, set `--hex` to hex encode all strings.

 ### DEL [options] \<key\> [range_end]